spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

-# Full Guide on Service Nodes
+﻿# Full Guide on Service Nodes

 This document will tell you exactly how to set up and operate a Service Node for the Loki Project.
 This document was written with non-developers in mind, so people new to linux or command line operations should be able to follow along without any trouble.
-Also available is a video guide, which provides a more simplified version of the written guide, it can be viewed [here](https://youtu.be/6uiRD1847UY)
+Also available is a video guide, which provides a more simplified version of the written guide, it can be viewed [here](https://youtu.be/6uiRD1847UY).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6uiRD1847UY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 If you feel confident around servers and the CLI, then skip to the [Express Setup Guide](#express-setup-guide)